 Volunteers develop leadership, community building, and event planning skills all while networking, socializing, and gaining visibility in their local communities.
 Technical knowledge is not necessary to be a great community organizer.
 Friendliness, adaptability, and community-mindedness is key.

 If you’re interested in starting (or reviving) a Nonprofit Tech Club or joining an existing organizing team, we’d love to hear from you!
 Read through the following to get a better idea of how the program works.
-Come to one of our upcoming information sessions to chat with NTEN's Community Manager and learn more.
 Direct questions to firstname.lastname@example.org.

 Content: Events are focused on strategy, rather than specific products or services.
 Topics are driven by the community.